Archive for category Internet

 Funny vWorker Job Posting

 One of the most entertaining emails I received daily is the vWorkers mailer.
 It is a list of all the latest freelance work that is available at vWorker.com.
-It's entertaining because of some of the amazing things some people want written for peanuts.
-There are many foreign programmers waiting on jobs like this, and they are willing to work for near nothing.
+It’s entertaining because of some of the amazing things some people want written for peanuts.
+There are many foreign programmers waiting on job vacancies like this, and they are willing to work for near nothing.
 However, it still gives me a good chuckle when someone thinks they have come up with some amazing idea and just need someone to code it.
 Why is that funny?
 Because most people have good ideas, even those idiot code monkeys.
 The main difference is that a code monkey realizes when an idea is ridiculous.

 Today's job posting was funny for a whole new reason.
 The irony in this post is just amazing.
 Here is a screen shot of the listing.
 I've highlighted a clue to the irony.
 Enjoy!